nathanmsmith/nathansmith.io/src/content/posts/neovim-lsp/index.md

 Note that these mappings override some Vim defaults, so in order to ensure they only work on

 Awesome!
 However, unless you have the TypeScript language server already installed, you still won't notice any LSP features.
 This is because you need to install the language server.
 The bad news is that each language server has its own installation instructions.
-The good news is the nvim-lsp takes care of it by providing a `LspInstall` command.
+The good news is the nvim-lspconfig takes care of it by providing a `LspInstall` command.
 All we have to do is run:

 ```
 :LspInstall tsserver